 The Fair Housing Act allows for service dogs, but also for companion animals, emotional support animals, psychiatric service dogs, and even cats as a reasonable accommodation for someone living with a disability.

-In order for an animal to be considered as a reasonable accommodation in housing, it must be shown that the animal serves a function directly related to a person’s disability.
+- In order for an animal to be considered a reasonable accommodation in housing, it must be shown that the animal serves a function directly related to a person’s disability

 In the case of emotional support animals and companion animals, the relationship between the animal and the companionship must be demonstrated.

 Companion animals often provide emotional support to people who are living with mental disabilities and conditions.
 Some examples include alleviating a person’s anxiety, depression, stress, and other symptoms that can interfere with an ability to live independently.
 Read more on our blog: Service Dog vs Emotional Support Dog

 Service Dog Laws Oregon – What a Landlord Can & Can’t Ask

 Landlords may ask for certain information from someone seeking reasonable accommodation with a service or companion animal.

 Landlords are permitted to ask if your animal (service animal, companion animal, or emotional support animal) is necessary for you to use and enjoy the housing unit.

 Housing providers can request documentation from a doctor or another professional.
 This can simply state that you have a disability that results in functional limitation(s).